-When you breath with this position, Mark Bowden says, you are mostly in the in-breath position.
-The inbreath inspires audience, the out breath expires them.
+When you breathe with this position, Mark Bowden says, you are mostly in the in-breath position.
+The in-breath inspires the audience, and the out-breath expires them.

 This is opposite to Vanessa’s suggestion on speaking after having breathed out to sound like you have a deeper voice (body language of love).